dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

     parent = "deploy"
 +++

+Connections between clients of Dgraph database and Dgraph server nodes (and between nodes) can be secured using TLS.
+In addition, current versions of Dgraph database secure gRPC communications between Dgraph Alpha and Dgraph Zero nodes in a cluster using mutual TLS (mTLS).
+Dgraph now uses only TLS v1.2 cypher suites.
+Password-protected private keys are **not supported**.

+{{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
+This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
+When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}

+## Dgraph Certificate Management Tool

 {{% notice "note" %}}
 This section refers to the `dgraph cert` command which was introduced in v1.0.9.
 For previous releases, see the previous [TLS configuration documentation](https://dgraph.io/docs/v1.0.7/deploy/#tls-configuration).
 {{% /notice %}}

-Connections between client and server can be secured with TLS.
-Password protected private keys are **not supported**.

-{{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
-This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
-When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}

-## Dgraph Certificate Management Tool

-The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of these pairs:
+The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of certificate/key pairs:
-1. The Root CA certificate/key pair: It is used to sign and verify node and client certificates, if the root CA certificate is changed then you must regenerate all the certificates.
+1. Root CA certificate/key pair: This is used to sign and verify node and client certificates.
+If the root CA certificate is changed then you must regenerate all certificates.
-2. Node certificate/key pair: It is shared by the alpha nodes for accepting TLS connections.
+2. Node certificate/key pair: This is shared by the Dgraph Alpha nodes and used for accepting TLS connections.
-3. Client certificate/key pair: It is used by the clients (like live loader, ratel etc) to communicate with the alpha server.
+3. Client certificate/key pair: This is used by the clients (like live loader, ratel etc) to communicate with Dgraph Alpha server nodes.

 ```sh
 # To see the available flags.